Erlangen Program at Large-1: Geometry of Invariants: Elliptic, Parabolic and Hyperbolic Homogeneous Spaces

-\begin{proof} The \(ax+b\) group transitively acts on the upper or lower half-plane.
-Thus for any \(g\in\SL\) there is \(h\) in \(ax+b\) group such that \(h^{-1}g\) either f\/ixes \(e_1\) or sends it to \(-e_1\).
-Thus \(h^{-1}g\) is in the corresponding f\/ix-group. \end{proof}
+\begin{lemma} M\"obius action of \(\SL\) in each EPH case is generated by action the corresponding fix-subgroup (\(A''_h\) in the hyperbolic case) and actions of the \(ax+b\) group, e.g. subgroups \(A\) and \(N\). \end{lemma} \begin{proof} The \(ax+b\) group transitively acts on the upper or lower half-plane.
+Thus for any \(g\in\SL\) there is \(h\) in \(ax+b\) group such that \(h^{-1}g\) either fixes \(e_1\) or sends it to \(-e_1\).
+Thus \(h^{-1}g\) is in the corresponding fix-group. \end{proof}

-\subsection{Invariance of cycles}
+\subsection{Invariance of Cycles}

-As we will see soon the three types of \(K\)-orbits are principal invariants of the constructed geometries, thus we will unify them in the following def\/inition. \begin{Definition} We use the word \emph{cycle} to denote loci in \(\Space{R}{\sigma}\) def\/ined by the equation:
+As we will see soon the three types of \(K\)-orbits are principal invariants of the constructed geometries, thus we will unify them in the following definition. \begin{definition} We use the word \emph{cycle} to denote loci in \(\Space{R}{\sigma}\) defined by the equation: